Robert Forster: Early stardom

 Forster made his Broadway debut in 1965 in Mrs. Dally Had a Lover, opposite Arlene Francis and Ralph Meeker.
 He also starred in productions of Come Blow Your Horn, The Big Knife, and The Glass Menagerie.

-Forster's movie career began strongly, when John Huston cast him in the important role of Private Williams in Reflections in a Golden Eye (1967), opposite Elizabeth Taylor and Marlon Brando; there was a scene where Forster rode naked on a horse which became famous.
+Forster's movie career began strongly, when John Huston cast him in the important role of Private Williams in Reflections in a Golden Eye (1967), opposite Elizabeth Taylor and Marlon Brando.
+The movie featured a famous scene where Forster rode naked on a horse.
 Forster also appeared in episodes of the TV series N.Y.P.D., Judd for the Defense and Premiere, the latter also featuring Dustin Hoffman and Sally Kellerman.
 Forster was then cast in another key role in an important movie: part-Indian Army scout Nick Tana in Robert Mulligan's The Stalking Moon (1968); he was billed third, after Gregory Peck and Eva Marie Saint.

 Forster had a key support role in Justine (1969), directed by George Cukor and starring Dirk Bogarde, which was a huge flop.
 He starred in the critically acclaimed film Medium Cool (1969), which was also a big hit commercially.

 Forster played a tormented priest in Pieces of Dreams (1970) and a student filmmaker in Cover Me Babe (1970), which was a box office flop.
-He was cast in the pilot for a TV series Banyon, playing a private eye in late 1930s in Los Angeles. then starred in Journey Through Rosebud which was not released theatrically.
+He was cast in the pilot for a TV series Banyon, playing a private eye in late 1930s in Los Angeles, then starred in Journey Through Rosebud which was not released theatrically.
 He directed for the Rochester Community Theatre.

 A year after the pilot for Banyon was made, it was picked up for a series but had only a short run.
 After this cancellation Forster said his career "started to slip and then it slipped and then it slipped."

 In 1973, he briefly returned to Broadway playing Stanley Kowalski in a revival of A Streetcar Named Desire, opposite Julie Harris.
 He also played Juror No. 3 in the first New York stage production of Twelve Angry Men at the Queens Playhouse.